maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

   GList*              hildon_touch_selector_get_selected_rows
                                                           (HildonTouchSelector *selector,
-                                                           gint column);
+                                                           int column);

-Creates a list of `GtkTreePath <GtkTreePath>`_ s of all selected rows in a column.
+Creates a list of :class:`GtkTreePath` s of all selected rows in a column.
 Additionally, if you to plan to modify the model after calling this function, you may want to convert the returned list into a list of GtkTreeRowReferences.
 To do this, you can use `gtk_tree_row_reference_new() <gtk-tree-row-reference-new>`_ .

 See `gtk_tree_selection_get_selected_rows() <gtk-tree-selection-get-selected-rows>`_ for more information.

 ``selector``:
-  a `HildonTouchSelector <HildonTouchSelector>`_
+  a :class:`HildonTouchSelector`

 ``column``: